Skip to content

 Revved Up rocks.

-It’s the kind of story I tossed off rather quickly and then it kind of took on a life of its own.
+It is the kind of story I tossed off rather quickly and then it just sort of took on a life of its own.

 Background